Create pipelines specifically for microservice applications

 In theory, this sounds like a good idea:

-- Operators are locating the common parts of pipelines with applications
+- Operators locate the common parts of pipelines with applications

-- A shared pipeline segment registry is created that holds all those common parts
+- A shared pipeline segment registry is created to hold all those common parts

 - Pipelines in existing projects are re-engineered to depend on the common segments